 It comes from one of the processes of making woolen cloth.
 After it had been woven, the cloth still contained oil and dirt from the fleece.
 It needed to be fulled and blocked, much like handknitters treat their finished garments today.
 After fulling, the cloth was stretched taut on frames, or tenters, and the tenter hooks were the metal hooks used to attach the cloth to the frame.
 At one time, it would have been common in manufacturing areas to see fields full of these frames (older English maps sometimes marked an area as a tenter-field).
 So it was not a huge leap of the imagination to think of somebody on tenterhooks as being in an state of anxious suspense, stretched like the cloth on the tenter.
 The tenters have gone, but the meaning has survived.

 Tenter comes from the Latin tendere, to stretch, via a French intermediate.
 The word has been in the language since the fourteenth century, andon tenters soon after became a phrase meaning painful anxiety.
 According to the folks at historicjamestown.org, where this photo appears, the figurative use of tenterhooks to describe someone’s suffering or suspense goes back centuries.
 For example, in 1601 Robert Chester wrote in Love’s Martyr or Rosalin’s Complaint: “Rack on the tenter-hooks of foule disgrace.”)

-(information from World Wide Words and Exeter City Council Time Trails.)
+(information from World Wide Words, Exeter City Council Time Trails, and Historic Jamestowne)